 The Advanced Forensic Nurse Examiner (AFNE) course is provided over three days and expands on the education and experience of practicing SANEs.
 The course covers additional healthcare issues that involve a forensic exam, including intimate partner/domestic violence, strangulation, child maltreatment, elder abuse, and human trafficking.
-AFNE is typically offered once a year in the Fall at UCCS.
+AFNE is typically offered once a year at UCCS.
 To learn more about our other continuing education offerings, visit the Forensic Nurse Education page.

 The AFNE course is approved for continuing nursing education credits.
 Beth-El College of Nursing and Health Sciences at University of Colorado Colorado Springs is an approved provider of continuing nursing education by the Colorado Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Qualifications for nurses to attend the Advanced Forensic Nurse Examiner course include at least one year of practice as a Sexual Assault Nurse Examiner (SANE).

 Summer Session 2014

 Beth El College of Nursing & Health Sciences (Map)

 For those traveling to Colorado Springs to attend a SANE or AFNE course, UCCS has agreements with several local hotels for reduced pricing for students: Hotel Accommodation Information

 Valerie Sievers MSN, RN, CNS, CEN, SANE-A, SANE-P